Back to main page...

 You cannot imagine how easy it is to setup complex arpeggiator textures when you never tried this by yourself :) - the Session #4 video gives a nice example of some arpeggios which where created within a few number of minutes

-When you turn the rotary encoder within the Edit Screen to select the "Arp Event" for a step, you may notice events with the format "x*y".
+When you turn the rotary encoder within the Edit Page to select the "Arp Event" for a step, you may notice events with the format "x*y".

 This feature has been explained in Tutorial #4 for MBSEQ V2, and it is still available in MBSEQ V4